Price-cap could slash 60 percent of Russian LNG earnings: report

 Abruptly halting all Russian LNG supply could cause gas shortages in some EU countries, he added.

-Therefore, CREA recommends a price cap of €17 per megawatt-hour, which would allow some of Russia's facilities to continue selling LNG.
+Therefore, CREA recommends a price cap of €17 per megawatt-hour, which would allow some of Russia's facilities to continue selling LNG, to be imposed by importing countries that continue to buy Russian LNG shipments.

+The G7+ should also require Russian LNG to be paid below the price cap level when using tankers owned or insured in G7+ countries to transport Russian LNG, akin to the current oil price cap mechanism.

 If instituted in 2023, Katinas estimated it would have slashed Russia's export earnings by 60 percent.